ProfTuan/LCPO/README.md

 ## Funding and Acknowledgement

-Research was supported by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health under Award Number R21AI170171
+Research was supported by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health under Award Number R21AI170171 and R21AI169139